ElChahuistle/little_road2school/README.md

 # Little Road to School (Caminito a la Escuela)

-Collection of code that intend to be a introduction to development.
+Collection of codes intended to introduce a developer wanna-be into the dark and arcane art of development.